Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Cost

-Verizon’s Start Unlimited Plan is a great basic unlimited plan if you find yourself reaching for your smartphone frequently to talk and text with the grandkids.
-Although you might not receive high-definition streaming quality like with the 55+ Unlimited Plan, your wallet will be grateful because your bill will be cut in half.
+Verizon’s Unlimited Welcome plan is a great basic unlimited option if you find yourself reaching for your smartphone frequently to talk and text with your grandkids.
+Although you might not receive high-definition streaming quality like you would with the 55+ Unlimited plan, it’s still an excellent option if you don’t live in Florida.

 Plan Features